 But on the other hand, I do love crunchy foods and that’s where komachi comes in.
 The chestnut inside really gives that extra crunch, and if I want to tone down the strong nutty flavor, a cup of Japanese tea does the trick!

 *Please make sure you don’t have any nut allergies before eating this dessert.

 What is a monburan, you ask?
 Monburan is the Japanese take on Mont Blanc, a French dessert that is highly adored on this side of the ocean.
-Now, the typical French Mont Blanc uses chestnuts as the main ingredient.
-But in Japan, we want to make things slightly more Japanese.
-So what do we do?
-Alongside the more conventional chestnut versions, Japan also uses sweet potato!
-Why?
-Well, because in addition to chestnuts, sweet potatoes are one of Japan’s signature autumnal crops.
+Now, the typical Mont Blanc uses chestnuts as the main ingredient.
+But Japan loves to innovate and create their own variations.
+So, what do they do?
+Alongside the more conventional chestnut versions, Japan also uses sweet potato, another signature autumnal crop!

 Speaking personally, I find this type of monburan to be just as amazingly delicious, if not more so, than its maron counterpart.
 This is a sponge cake–based dessert, layered with cream and Japanese sweet potato pureé goodness—perfect for those who have a sweet tooth.